Diamko94/rentals1/Business-rules.md

 - Order can be created only if:
   - Unit status == Available
   - No overlapping reservations or active Orders are allowed for the same Unit within the same time period
-- Order blocks Units availability for other reservations and rentals
+- Order blocks Units availability for other Orders
 - Expiration applies only to Orders that are not Active within 24 hours since Order was created
 - Expired Draft Order transitions to Cancelled automatically, and all associated Units change from Reserved to Available.
 - PartiallyClosed is a final Order state.